yash-analytics/RedditReviewTracker-Airflow-AWS-LLMs/README.md

 - **Python**: Primary programming language.
 - **AWS Services (S3, Glue, Athena, Redshift)**: Used for data storage, processing, and analysis.
 - **OpenAI API with Instructor and Pydantic**: Enhances extracted data by categorizing post titles and analyzing sentiments.

-**Objective/Goal**:
-- To automate insights into customer discussions on platforms like Reddit, adaptable to any subreddit or customer discussion forum.

 ## Data Source, Transformation & Output